-The Rule of 72 is derived from a more complex calculation and is an approximation, and therefore it isn’t accurate.
-The most accurate results from the Rule of 72 are based at the 8 percent interest/return rates, and the farther from 8 percent you go in either direction, the less precise the results will be.
-Still, this handy formula can help you get a better grasp on how much your money may grow assuming a specific rate of return.
+The Rule of 72 is derived from a more complex calculation and is an approximation, and therefore it isn’t perfectly accurate.
+The most accurate results from the Rule of 72 are based at the 8 percent interest rate, and the farther from 8 percent you go in either direction, the less precise the results will be.
+Still, this handy formula can help you get a better grasp on how much your money may grow, assuming a specific rate of return.

 The formula for the Rule of 72

 The Rule of 72 can be expressed simply as:

 Years to double = 72 / rate of return on investment (or interest rate)

 There are a few important caveats to understand with this formula:

 - The interest rate shouldn’t be expressed as a decimal out of 1, such as 0.07 for 7 percent.
 It should just be the number 7.
 So, for example, 72/7 is 10.3, or 10.3 years.

 - The Rule of 72 is focused on compounding interest that compounds annually.